FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ### Crawling
 <!-- NOTE: Start reviewing from here -->
-For a search engine to work, yoiu need papers to search and to keep that corpus up to date.
+For a search engine to work, you need papers to search and to keep that corpus up to date.
 That's what crawling does.
 You scour the web for content and download it.
 I decided to keep it simple and use papers off of arXiv only.

 Yes, I'm aware I could use Semantic scholar.
 My reasoning behind that choice is:
 1. I've been had by abandoned AI2 tools before (RIP [AllenNLP](https://github.com/allenai/allennlp)).
 2. this provides the flexibility to build out my own pipeline in the future
-3. while publishing pre-prints isn't required, but a common practice so coverage of papers is pretty good IMO.
+3. while publishing pre-prints isn't required, it is a common practice so coverage of papers is pretty good IMO.
 Some well known papers were just released as preprints
 4. it's simple to crawl arXiv and within ToS ([if done correctly](https://info.arxiv.org/help/bulk_data.html))